 - Have all staff wear and use personal protection items such as gloves per existing protocols and procedures.
-There is no need for staff or tenants to use facemasks if they aren’t sick.
+Make sure to implant face mask-wearing by staff and tenants.

 - Provide an alcohol-based hand sanitizer for use in all common areas and entrances.
 Encourage all tenants and visitors to make use of it.

 - Ensure that all bathrooms and provided with soap and paper towels at all times.

 - Institute a policy of regularly cleaning any frequently touched surfaces in common areas.
 Door handles, push plates, light switches, drinking fountains, and elevator buttons.

 - Use appropriate cleaning and disinfection products that have been EPA approved for fighting viral pathogens.
 A full list of such products can be found American Chemistry.